CERTCC/CERT-Guide-to-CVD/docs/tutorials/coord_certcc/vendor.md

     -   Do you need any further information from the CERT/CC or the reporter in order to address this issue?

-    {== TODO review for accuracy given VINCE ==}
-    If you require extra information from the CERT/CC before a determination can be made, please feel free to contact us.
-The best way to do so is to send an email to [cert@cert.org](mailto:cert@cert.org)
+    If you require extra information from the CERT/CC before a determination can be made, please feel free to reply within VINCE or by email.
-    with your VU# in the subject line, asking for more information.
-You may also call our phone number during business hours and an analyst will follow up with your message.

     We may also be able to arrange conference calls with analysts, or use other communication methods if requested.